This photo was taken from the side window of the coach looking east as the sun rose on a January morning

-January’s “windshield view” photo was snapped on January 18th @ 10:18 am and with the coach facing west on our new site for the 2021 season @ Lake Huron Resort just outside of Goderich Ontario, while it does not show much of the amazing view that we normally are blessed with, it did pick up the true view of a beautiful snowy January morning.
+January 2021’s “windshield view” was photo was snapped on January 18th @ 10:18 am and with the coach facing west on our new site for the 2021 season @ Lake Huron Resort just outside of Goderich Ontario, while it does not show much of the amazing view that we normally are blessed with, it did pick up the true view of a beautiful snowy January morning.
 Lets just face the reality of the day and say it has been one hell of a year, so much has happened, and on the flip side of that coin there is so much that just has not happened.

 January 2021 found us still in Canada unable to get across the American border because of the Corona Virus lockdown.
 It should have seen us back in the Arizona dessert, our plan was to get an LTVA (Long Term Visitor Area) pass for the winter which would have cost us $US180 to use the BLM land till the 15th of April it is a six month permit that ends in April, there are a number of different areas, four in total in the Quartzsite area that you can chose between, it allows use of the dump station, the fresh water supply and the garbage bins for the full six month.
 We had hoped to attend the Beaver Rally, the Big Tent, play a little golf in Blyth California, Explore some of the wildlife preserves along the Colorado river, and prepare for our Mexican Baja caravan in February.
 But this Pandemic has changed our world as it has for so many.